Hypatia's Input Editor

 Apart from comments, Hypatia will convert everything you type into lower case, therefore in calculation lines or command lines it makes no difference if you type something in lower case or upper case characters.

-When the cursor is at the beginning of your input line, whether you have already typed something or not, the ARROW UP key brings you to previous input lines.
+When the cursor is at the beginning of your input line, whether you have already typed something or not the ARROW UP key brings you to previous input lines.

 With the cursor at the beginning of a line, the ARROW UP and ARROW DOWN keys let you scroll through past input lines.

 You can re-use a previous input line by pressing ENTER, or you can edit the line before you enter it again.
+To start editing press the ARROW RIGHT or the END key.

 Hypatia does not remember the input lines from previous sessions.